 Everywhere we look, technology has become a fixture in modern life.
 That includes in the lives of children who from an early age are learning to manipulate tablets and phones as easily as they stack blocks.
 While there’s no consensus yet on what the long-term impact of screen time will be in a generation of kids surrounded by gadgets, most parents seem to have come to the conclusion that spending a few hours a week with apps isn’t causing anyone any harm.

 What’s maybe more surprising is that many educators feel the same way.
 The question is no longer whether quality mobile games, educational apps and the technology itself can be considered benign.
-Now people are asking whether games and gadgets can actually be beneficial to students – and the answer, according to research, is yes.
+Now people are asking whether games and gadgets can actually be beneficial to students – and the answer,, is yes.

 You might think that the rise of technology as an educational tool would be the results of improvements in the tech space.
 But even though advanced mobile technology developed by companies like Snapdragon, a growing lineup of open-ended creative games and hardcore STEM titles, and other developments in the mobile sphere have certainly contributed to the influx of gadgets into the classroom, it turns out that games have probably always been good for kids.